 A plug-in for the XPSNR (version 1.0, initial release, as a plug-in for FFmpeg) is available at https://github.com/fraunhoferhhi/xpsnr/tags.

-It was commented that there is a mode decision feature in the VTM for partially accounting for deblocking in the mode decision and that this is not enabled in the current CTC, and perhaps it should be.
+It was commented that there is a mode decision feature in the VTM for partially accounting for deblocking in the mode decision and that this is not enabled in the current CTC, and perhaps it should be (see JVET-M0428, reporting 0.7% for RA).
+It was mentioned that this is not available in the HM, and was suggested that we should not use it in VTM-to-HM comparisons unless it is available in both HM and VTM, as it could hypothetically apply to both contexts.

 It was commented that part of the subjective benefit could be from the MCTF, which was not enabled in the VTM test cases of the verification test.
 It is further commented that this design of the test was by purpose, as the non-normative configuration of HM and VTM was designed as similar as possible (under the constraints and tools implemented in the respective standard).
 If it was enabled in VTM, it should also be enabled in HM.